Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Study Types

-\studytypeparagraph{Example(s)} Recent work in software engineering has begun to explore the use of LLMs for annotation tasks. \citeauthor{Huang2023Enhancing}~\cite{Huang2023Enhancing} proposed an approach that utilizes multiple LLMs for joint annotation of mobile application reviews.
+\studytypeparagraph{Examples} \citeauthor{Huang2023Enhancing} used multiple LLMs for joint annotation of mobile application reviews~\cite{Huang2023Enhancing}.
 They used three models of comparable size with an absolute majority voting rule (i.e., a label is only accepted if it receives more than half of the total votes from the models).
-Accordingly, the annotations fell into three categories: exact matches (where all models agreed), partial matches (where a majority agreed), and non-matches (where no majority was reached).
-The study by \citeauthor{DBLP:conf/msr/AhmedDTP25}~\cite{DBLP:conf/msr/AhmedDTP25} examined LLMs as annotators in software engineering research across five datasets, six LLMs, and ten annotation tasks.
-They found that model-model agreement strongly correlates with human-model agreement, suggesting situations in which LLMs could effectively replace human annotators.
-Their research showed that for tasks where humans themselves disagreed significantly , models also performed poorly.
-Conversely, if multiple LLMs reach similar solutions independently, then LLMs are likely suitable for the annotation task.
-They proposed to use model confidence scores to identify specific samples that could be safely delegated to LLMs, potentially reducing human annotation effort without compromising inter-rater agreement.
+This approach slightly outperformed the best individual model tested.
+Meanwhile, \citeauthor{DBLP:conf/msr/AhmedDTP25} examined LLMs as annotators in SE research across five datasets, six LLMs, and ten annotation tasks~\cite{DBLP:conf/msr/AhmedDTP25}.
+They found that inter-model agreement strongly correlates with human-model agreement; models performed poorly in tasks where humans also frequently disagreed.
+They proposed to use model confidence scores to identify specific samples that could be safely delegated to LLMs, potentially reducing human annotation effort without compromising inter-rater agreement. \space

-\studytypeparagraph{Advantages} Recent research demonstrates several advantages of using LLMs as annotators, including their cost effectiveness and accuracy.
-LLM-based annotation can dramatically reduce costs compared to human labeling, with studies showing cost reductions of 50-96\% on various natural language tasks~\cite{DBLP:conf/emnlp/WangLXZZ21}.
-For example, \citeauthor{DBLP:conf/chi/HeHDRH24} found in their study that GPT-4 annotation costs only \$122.08 compared to \$4,508 for a comparable MTurk pipeline~\cite{DBLP:conf/chi/HeHDRH24}.
-Moreover, the LLM-based approach resulted in a completion time of just 2 days versus several weeks for the crowd-sourced approach.
-LLMs consistently demonstrate strong performance, with ChatGPT's accuracy exceeding crowd workers by approximately 25\% on average~\cite{DBLP:journals/corr/abs-2303-15056}, achieving impressive results in specific tasks such as sentiment analysis (65\% accuracy)~\cite{DBLP:journals/corr/abs-2304-10145}.
-LLMs also show remarkably high inter-rater agreement, higher than crowd workers and trained annotators~\cite{DBLP:journals/corr/abs-2303-15056}.